aryama-ray/Credit-Risk-Analytics/README.md

 4. Application Score Card

 Application Score Card and Financial Analysis is performed for Random Forest Unbised Data without CV.
+Cut off credit score is calculated in the following way.

 -  Factor <- (20/log(2))
 -  offset <- 400 - (Factor*log(10))

+- Calculated Cut off score:350.0239

+- 59% of total potential defaulter customer will be denied of credit card using this model